itsnotgunnar/zshrc-config/README.md

 To use this configuration on a Linux system, follow these steps:

 1. Ensure you have all of the necessary packages installed on your system.
 If not, you can install them using your package manager.
-For example, on Ubuntu, you would use `sudo apt install zsh git ruby ruby-dev ack neofetch yt-dlp zsh-syntax-highlighting zsh-autosuggestions fzf vim nano nvm`.
+For example, on Ubuntu, you would use `sudo apt install zsh git ruby ruby-dev ack neofetch yt-dlp zsh-syntax-highlighting zsh-autosuggestions fzf vim nano nvm python3 pip`.

 2. Install the colorls gem.
 On Ubuntu, you can do this with `sudo gem install colorls`.